DevakiTechData/datanexus-dashboard/README.md

 # DataNexus Dashboard

 DataNexus is Saint Louis University’s analytics command center for alumni engagement and employer partnerships.
-It bundles a modern React experience, a secure Express API, and curated CSV/Excel data sources to deliver descriptive, diagnostic, and predictive insights with role-based access.
+It bundles a modern React experience, a secure Express API, and curated CSV data sources to deliver descriptive, diagnostic, and predictive insights with role-based access.

 ---